 Therefore, your optional subject should be selected after a lot of deliberation.

 So, to help you make your choice, let’s look at each of the subjects separately, and the benefits of their combination with each stream: Science, Commerce, and Humanities.

-5th Subjects Offered with Each Stream
+Optional Subjects with Each Stream in CBSE

 Let’s first take a look at the most common additional subjects offered with each of the streams.
 Note that I am covering the most commonly offered subjects across most schools, and this list is not exhaustive.

 - Fine Arts